Lighthouse

 What is your favorite tv show or movie?

-How many state have you lived in?
+How many states have you lived in?

 What is your favorite book?